 Out-of-the-classroom experiences also proved to be immensely important, like her semester-long internship at Planned Parenthood in Saranac Lake.
 Her primary role involved educating youth about sexual assault prevention.
 She also completed a research project examining the risk factors for chlamydia in St. Lawrence and Franklin County, and interviewing people about prevention methods.
 An internship with the Franklin County Department of Public Health rounded out her real-world training.

 Then in January 2017, Callaghan traveled to Cienfuegos, Cuba, with other students in her Public Health of Cuba course.
 She took classes at the University of Cienfuegos, toured an urgent care center, and learned about the history of Cuba.
-The trip gave her a glimpse into the Caribbean island’s healthcare system, which emphasizes the importance of preventative care—an approached that really resonated with Callaghan.
+The trip gave her a glimpse into the Caribbean island’s healthcare system, which emphasizes the importance of preventative care—an approach that really resonated with Callaghan.

 In January 2019, she had the most impactful experience of her life during a service trip to Tanzania, Africa.
 For two weeks, she worked with a humanitarian organization on the shores of Lake Eyasi, assisting a small village of women who were either widowed or had been abandoned by their husbands.
 Water issues in the village raised concerns for her, and although a new well had been installed, there were issues with the water quality at a local school.
-With an orange color and sediment in the water, Callaghan wanted to see if there was solution.
+With an orange color and sediment in the water, Callaghan wanted to see if there was a solution.
 “We had a solar-powered chlorinator, but because there was so much sediment in the water, it wasn’t going to help because it can’t kill anything that’s attached to sediment,” she explained.

-Callaghan planned to return to the village in the spring of 2021 for a graduate-level internship focused on improving the water issues, teaching proper hygiene and providing safe sex education—but her travel arrangements were cancelled due to the global pandemic.
+Callaghan planned to return to the village in the spring of 2021 for a graduate-level internship focused on improving the water issues, teaching proper hygiene and providing safe sex education—but her travel arrangements were canceled due to the global pandemic.
 She still hopes to return when it is safe to do so.

-From Tanzania to Potsdam, Callaghan has seen the impact of healthcare initiatives on the local and global level.
+From Tanzania to Potsdam, Callaghan has seen the impact of healthcare initiatives on the local and global levels.
 Her numerous hands-on learning experiences—dovetailed with her classes at SUNY Potsdam—have given her the tools needed for success as she continues to combat the spread of COVID-19 through her work with the county health department.
 “I love SUNY Potsdam,” she said.
 “I can’t imagine being anywhere else.”

 For more information about the Department of Public Health and Human Performance, visit: